florinpatrascu/micro-docs/WEB-INF/views/content/repositories.md

       partials: {path: views/partials}
       templates: {path: views/templates}

 We will return to the `weird` words prefixed with `$` and scattered throughout the extracted template.
 For now let's define the content that will be merged with the template.
-First we create the two partials, the `header` and the `footer`, respectively.
+First we create the two partials, the: `header` and the `footer`, respectively.
 These are two `.html` files we create in the `views/partials` folder.
 Like this:

   - `views/partials/header.html`